lesmana/gpl-summary-for-readmes/README.md

 otherwise people would need to download and "compile" themselves. and in worst case people don't even have make and m4 installed.

-so edit, run make, inspect files, then commit all the files. for your comfort and enjoyment.
+so edit the files, run make, inspect files, then commit all the files. for great comfort and enjoyment.

 goals and non-goals
 -------------------